TG Escapes Blog

 About the author

 Karl is Managing Director at TG Escapes.
-He has worked in the construction for over 20 years working closely with architects, clients, compliance and build teams.
+He has worked in the construction industry for over 20 years working closely with architects, clients, compliance and build teams.

 More posts from our blog